canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

   - Open data is structured data that is machine-readable, is freely shared and can be used and/or built on without restrictions.
 It relies on three things: a permissive licensing model that encourages reuse, data discoverability and data accessibility.
 It also requires anonymization of data when involving potentially private information.
   - Open data increases transparency.
   - Open data leverages public sector information to develop consumer and commercial products.
-  - Utilize the Government of Canada’s and ISED’s Application Programming Interface (API) Store.
+  - Utilize the Government of Canada's and ISED's Application Programming Interface (API) Store.

 </section>